pvcraven/2017_web_security/source/final/cole/index.rst

 The "...1.4.8..." part can vary based on different versions, of course.
-Angluar interprets the attributes in the page as directives, which are used to extend HTML that  start with ng-.
+Angluar interprets the attributes in the page as directives, which start with ng- and are used to extend HTML.
 Some examples of these directives are:

-*ng-app, which starts an Angular JS application.
+* ng-app, which starts an Angular JS application.
-*ng-init, which initializes the application data.
+* ng-init, which initializes the application data.
-*ng-model, which binds the values of Angular JS application data to HTML input controls.
+* ng-model, which binds the values of Angular JS application data to HTML input controls.
-*ng-repeat, which repeats HTML elements for each item in a collection.
+* ng-repeat, which repeats HTML elements for each item in a collection.
 [Tp]_

 Here are some code examples of these directives: